Facebook Makes Changes: Keep Seeing Daily Voice Stories In Your Newsfeed

-Facebook has announced it will soon be prioritizing posts from friends and family members, so users will be seeing less of their favorite news websites -- like Daily Voice.
+Facebook has announced it will soon prioritize posts from friends and family members, so users will be seeing less of their favorite news sites -- including Daily Voice.

 Here's how you can keep Daily Voice stories rolling in your Facebook feeds.